 How the Ecogrid Works

 The grid separates your upper level or footing level (made of sand) from the lower level, which is usually gravel.
-Water and urine passes through the sand and drains into the gravel away from your dogs.
+Water and urine pass through the sand and drain into the gravel away from your dogs.
 Because water moves through sand quickly and then moves through the gravel before it reaches the soil, there will not be enough time for mud to form.

 Using Sand and Gravel